 Herstmonceux's Written History

 In 1441 a Sussex Knight by the name of Roger Fiennes petitioned the Crown for the right to crenellate or fortify his manor of Herstmonceux.
 He had risen to prominence after serving Henry V at the Battle of Agincourt (1415) and later serving as Treasurer of the Household of Henry VI.
 He had amassed a considerable fortune and had decided to use it to construct a castle befitting of his family’s new found importance.
 The building was at the time the largest private home in England, and since it adopted the French fashion of building in brick, the castle of Herstmonceux was unique.
-The Fiennes family fortunes continued to rise until the reign of Henry VIII (1509-1548) when the castle’s owner, young Thomas Lord Dacre, was implicated in the murder of a neighbor’s gamekeeper.
+The Fiennes family fortunes continued to rise until the reign of Henry VIII (1509-1548) when the castle’s owner, young Thomas Lord Dacre, was implicated in the murder of a neighbour’s gamekeeper.
 Henry VIII saw his opportunity, Lord Dacre was executed at Tyburn in 1541 and the estate was seized by the crown.
 Fortunately, the family was reinstated when Elizabeth I became queen.

 Seventeenth century England was rife with uncertainty and social unrest, yet the owners of Herstmonceux appear to have prospered, carrying out renovations and avoiding the extremes of the 1640s when civil war gripped the country.
 During the Restoration (1660-1685) a significant amount of money was spent refurbishing the castle; new fireplaces were installed, elaborate oak carvings by Grinling Gibbons were added, and in the lady’s bower a large bay window was installed overlooking the moat to allow Lady Dacre, a daughter of King Charles II, to enjoy the view.
 Unfortunately, it was here that the family’s fortunes came to an end.
 The cost of renovations, and the excessive gambling and merriment of Lord Dacre at the restoration court bankrupt the family and in 1708 they were forced to sell the estate to Mr. George Naylor for £38,000.
 In 1777 an assessment of the castle was undertaken by the architect Mr. Samuel Wyatt, who pronounced the castle to be in such a poor state of repair that it was not worth saving.
 The furniture was sold off, the wood paneling removed, and the interior walls torn down.
 The bricks were carted away to be used to create a more modern mansion known as Herstmonceux Place on the northwest corner of the estate.
 In just a few short years the castle was reduced to little more than an ivy-covered gothic curiosity.